University-Project-Repos/.github/profile/README.md

 - Cross-platform application prototype for streamlining offshore-focused maritime mooring planning
 - Maintainable distributed multi-sensor IMU API with IRQ-driven interface to AHRS & config support
 - and much more, to be listed soon, not to mention other projects completed without using `.git`

+More information can be found on my LinkedIn profile.

 ### 📈 Repository and User Contribution Statistics